Whyiest/Juice-Shop-Write-up/2-stars/five_star_feedback.md

 ## Challenge Overview

-**Title:** Five-Star Feedback
+**Title:** Five-Star Feedback\

-**Category:** Broken Access Control
+**Category:** Broken Access Control\
 **Difficulty:** ⭐⭐ (2/6)

-The "Five-Star Feedback" challenge requires participants to manipulate the review system of a web application by deleting all five-star reviews.
+The "Five-Star Feedback" challenge requires to manipulate the review system of a web application by deleting all five-star reviews.

 ## Tools Used